This is one of my favorite months to visit the farmers market because all of the things I love (well, almost all of them!) are ripe for the picking.

 What to look for: Dark green leaves that are not bruised, wilted, or slimy.
 The smaller the leaf, the tastier the spinach.

-Tip: Get more leafy greens into you by adding a couple handfuls of organic spinach to your morning smoothie.
+Tip: Get more leafy greens into you by adding a couple of handfuls of organic spinach to your morning smoothie.